Ph.D. Student in Computer Science and Engineering

 Kierans, A., Ritticher, K., Sonsayar, U., Ghosh, A.

-Presented at Technical AI Safety Conference (TAIS) 2025, Submitted to Artificial Intelligence, Ethics, and Society (AIES) 2025
+Presented at Technical AI Safety Conference (TAIS) 2025.
+Submitted to Artificial Intelligence, Ethics, and Society (AIES) 2025.
+Accepted for poster presentation at ACM EAAMO 2025.

 [Poster] [Preprint]